brianpetro/smart-context-obsidian/README.md

 This will be included.
 ```

 If you set "Secret" as an excluded heading, the **"Secret"** section won't appear when you copy this file’s contents.
-If you also had `*.pdf` in a `.scignore`, any PDF files in that same directory would be skipped entirely.

----

 ## Contributing